 Found right on the edge of a stunning World Heritage site is Peppers Cradle Mountain Lodge.
-While there, guests are truly immersed in the wilderness, overlooking flora and fauna of Cradle Mountain.
+While there, guests are truly immersed in the wilderness, overlooking the flora and fauna of Cradle Mountain.
 As this is an alpine resort, snowfall often transforms this secluded retreat into a winter wonderland.
 Additionally, the exclusion of TVs and limited Wi-Fi and network coverage allows you to disconnect from the outside world.
 If, however, work calls, these services are still available in the main building.
 Throughout the day, Peppers offers a range of activities to make your stay memorable.
-Paddle across the serene Dove Lake, explore the surrounding hiking trails or relax at the spa.
+Paddle across the serene Dove Lake, explore the surrounding hiking trails, or relax at the spa.
 Then, as the sun sets, make your way to the fine dining Highland Restaurant or the rustic Tavern Bar and Bistro.

 8. Saffire, Coles Bay

 True luxury lies in the details, and at Saffire Freycinet Retreat, the details are superb.
 The beauty of this luxury lodge results from the inspiration drawn from its surrounding natural environment.
-Consequently, elements of the Tasmanian landscape feature in every facet of its award-winning design.
+Consequently, elements of the Tasmanian landscape feature every facet of its award-winning design.
 Organic buildings reflect the surrounding coastline’s purity while stone and timber finishes bring the outside world in.
-During your stay, partake in any number of signature experiences, such as hiking in Freycinet National Park, cruising the coastline, interacting with local marine animals or exploring the wilderness on a quad bike.
-If, however, you prefer to stay indoors, an exclusive lounge, spa and gym await you as well as the world-renowned Palate restaurant.
+During your stay, partake in any number of signature experiences, such as hiking in Freycinet National Park, cruising the coastline, interacting with local marine animals, or exploring the wilderness on a quad bike.
+If, however, you prefer to stay indoors, an exclusive lounge, spa, and gym await you as well as the world-renowned Palate restaurant.

 9. Piermont Retreat, Swansea

 Escape to the rugged wilderness of East Coast Tasmania with a journey to Piermont Retreat.
 There, the charming hospitality of this family-run business blends with luxury service and breathtaking surroundings.
 Relax in one of the retreat’s 15 cottages, nestled amongst the forest of gum trees and she-oaks.
-Each comes complete with a romantic log fire, spa bath, kitchen, laundry and beachfront deck.
-If however, European features, Tasmanian timber surfaces and spa bathrooms with ocean views sound more like you, book a stay in one of Piermont’s suites.
+Each comes complete with a romantic log fire, spa bath, kitchen, laundry, and beachfront deck.
+If however, European features, Tasmanian timber surfaces, and spa bathrooms with ocean views sound more like you, book a stay in one of Piermont’s suites.
 When your rumbling stomach begins to disturb the tranquillity, head to the Homestead Restaurant.
 There, chefs and farmers unite to create seasonal menus that feature fresh, local produce.

 10. Saltwater Sunrise, Falmouth

-Situated between the Bay of Fires, Wineglass Bay and Freycinet National Park, Saltwater Sunrise is a prime destination to experience Tasmania’s beauty.
+Situated between the Bay of Fires, Wineglass Bay, and Freycinet National Park, Saltwater Sunrise is a prime destination to experience Tasmania’s beauty.
 Enjoy a romantic getaway with your partner or a relaxing retreat with friends.
 Couples’ luxury villas provide private sanctuaries with stunning views of the Pacific Ocean.
 If day spas are your epitome of luxury, however, there are also villas available with private spas and saunas.
-Finally, the Super King Villa, which sits 100 metres above the Pacific Ocean, offers three bedrooms and two bathrooms for groups looking for a perfect getaway.
+Finally, the Super King Villa, which sits 100 meters above the Pacific Ocean, offers three bedrooms and two bathrooms for groups looking for a perfect getaway.
 While there, explore the white beaches and flaming orange granite mountains of the Bay of Fires.
-Then, take a walk through 5km of Tasmanian rainforest to the breathtaking St Columba waterfall.
+Then, take a walk through 5km of the Tasmanian rainforest to the breathtaking St Columba waterfall.

 SUBSCRIBE TO OUR NEWSLETTER